sortecoevo/sortee/content/blog/2026_5th-anniversary.md

 ## Looking Ahead
 As the conversation turned from the past to the future, Tim shared where he believes SORTEE can make the greatest difference over the next five years.

-Tim sees one of the society's greatest opportunities in continuing to strengthen meta-research, by generating evidence on which policies, practices, and advocacy efforts are most effective at improving the quality, transparency, and reliability of science, and advocacy efforts.
+Tim sees one of the society's greatest opportunities in continuing to strengthen meta-research, by generating evidence on which policies, practices, and advocacy efforts are most effective at improving the quality, transparency, and reliability of science.

 Another important priority is continuing to grow the community.